csys-batch-08/bankingapp-web/readme.md

 ## User

-1.User Can Update their  Password

-2.User Can View their Account Details
+1.User Can View their Account Details

-3.User Can Transfer their Amount to Another Account
+2.User Can Transfer their Amount to Another Account

-4.User Can View their Balance
+3.User Can View their Balance

-5.User Can View their Transaction History
+4.User Can View their Transaction History

-6.User Can Apply for Loans and Deposits
+5.User Can Apply for Loans and Deposits

-7.User Can View their loan/deposit Status, whether their loan/deposit  approved or not
+6.User Can View their loan/deposit Status, whether their loan/deposit  approved or not

-8.User Can View their Profile
+7.User Can View their Profile